Elbsides/www/2021/sponsors.markdown

 ---

-This is a community event and in order to stay as inclusive as possible, we try to keep the costs for runnng a virtual event as low as possible.
+This is a community event and in order to stay as inclusive as possible, we try to keep the costs for running a virtual event as low as possible.
 But, to make this happen, we need sponsors to cover our costs.

 # Krypton Sponsor #